ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 <a id="subsection-a"></a>
 ### 1. Loading the Image

 In this step a test image is loaded into the project by importing the OpenCV library and accessing its function <code>imread()</code>, which reads the test image from a folder and returns it as a multidimensional NumPy array containing the relative intensities of each pixel in the image.
-Then the test image is rendered with the <code>imshow()</code> function, which takes two arguments; the first one is the name of the window (here: "<code>result</code>") in which the <code>image1</code>, the second argument, will be displayed.
+Then the test image is rendered with the <code>imshow()</code> function, which takes two arguments; the first one is the name of the window (here: "<code>result</code>") in which the <code>image1</code> (<a href="#figure1">Figure 1</a>), the second argument, will be displayed.
 This is followed by the <code>waitKey()</code> function, which specifies a duration of milliseconds to display the image; with $0$ value indicating a infinite display until any keyboard button is pressed.
-See the section on <a href="#figure1">Figure 1</a>.

 ```python
 import cv2